plasma-group/pigi/packages/docs/src/spec/src/01-core/double-layer-tree.rst

 We can ensure that the underlying asset will always be the same by reserving some space for the asset.
 One way to accomplish this is to modify the `ID of a state object`_ with a unique prefix for each asset.
 For example, the range of state object IDs for ETH might be prefixed with a zero (``(0)(0 - 2^256)``) while the range of IDs for `WETH`_ might be prefixed with a one (``(1)(0 - 2^256)``).
 This scheme makes sure that the ranges next to yours will always have the same underlying asset.

 Another way to achieve the same result is simply to have a different Plasma Cashflow chain for each asset.
 We do so by creating a unique `deposit contract`_ for each asset.
-The prefix" for a range becomes the address of the deposit contract that corresponds to the asset.
+The prefix for a range becomes the address of the deposit contract that corresponds to the asset.

 However, this means that we're simultaneously running a lot of plasma chains.
 We don't want to have to submit a `block root`_ for each individual chain.
 We get around this by creating a **double-layered** `Merkle Interval Tree`_.
 This page explains how the double-layered tree is computed.